 Instructions

-- Preheat the oven to 180°C / 350°F and line a baking tray with parchment pepper.
+- Preheat the oven to 180°C / 350°F and line a baking tray with parchment paper.

 - In a bowl, mix flour, baking powder, sugar and salt until combined.